shaipor7/Python/project/README.md

     python project.py
 2. Enter the investment details as prompted.

-3. View the calculated results, including a tabulated summary of investments, total investments from the starting money, total investments from DCA, and overall total investments.
+3. View the calculated results, including a tabulated summary of investments data input, total investments from the starting money, total investments from DCA, and overall total investments.

 ### Input Details
 1. **Starting Amount:** Initial amount of money invested.